vga101/gaiasky/docs/Configuration.rst

 However, some functions are not represented in the GUI, so you may need to dive deep into the :ref:`properties file <properties-file>`.

+.. hint:: As of version ``1.0.5`` the old swing-based preferences dialog has been deprecated in favour of an OpenGL-based one, so it does not pop up at startup anymore.

 Graphics settings
 =================